handwritingio/examples/python/004_pdf_composition/README.md

 The example covers the use case of having pre-existing stationary, and wanting to render handwriting on top of it for printing.

-This example requires the `pdfrw` libraries to work.
-Install this via pip.
+This example requires the `pdfrw` and `requests` libraries to work.
+Install these via pip.

 We start with a run of the mill template, a 5x7" card with a company logo